AT&T judge known for speed, no-nonsense style

 By Carlyn Kolker

-NEW YORK Timing will be everything in AT&T's court battle with the U.S. government, and the judge overseeing the case has a reputation for speedy rulings and decisions that pack a punch.
+NEW YORK, Sept 1 Timing will be everything in AT&T's court battle with the U.S. government, and the judge overseeing the case has a reputation for speedy rulings and decisions that pack a punch.

 Several lawyers who have argued cases before Huvelle say she addresses issues swiftly, and comes to hearings well prepared.